hiredman/bnfu/README.md

 The generated parsers are not perfect, certain formulations of grammars can cause the parsers to blow the stack, etc.

+bnfu is bootstrapped, I hand wrote a parser for bnfs, fed it a bnf of bnf, an generated a new parser from that parse tree.

 ## Usage

 `[org.thelastcitadel/bnfu 0.0.1]` in your project.clj